Volunteers Needed for Law Week April 28 - May 2

 Legal Advice Live! - A free, daylong ask-a-lawyer event spanning across Philadelphia.
 On Wednesday, April 30, dozens of Philadelphia attorneys will gather on Independence Mall to provide free, in-person legal advice from noon to 2 p.m. in Center City.
 Attorneys will provide answers to legal questions on a broad range of topics, including landlord/tenant law, divorce and child custody matters, wills and estate planning, real estate law and employment law.
 If you would like to volunteer, please contact Abbie DuFrayne.

 Also on Wednesday, April 30, volunteer attorneys will go into the community and give free legal advice at select Free Library of Philadelphia branches.
+Volunteers are needed at the South Philadelphia Branch at Broad and Morris Streets and the Tacony Branch at Torresdale Ave. and Knorr Street from 1 to 3 p.m.
 To volunteer contact Abbie DuFrayne.

-Legal Line - Also on Wednesday, April 30, from 5 to 8 p.m., area residents can call lawyers at 215-238-6333 and have their legal questions answered free and confidentially.
+Legal Line - As part of Legal Advice Live! on Wednesday, April 30, from 5 to 8 p.m., area residents can call lawyers at 215-238-6333 and have their legal questions answered free and confidentially.
 The lawyers will staff a phone bank at the headquarters of the Philadelphia Bar Association, 1101 Market St., 11th floor.
 If you would like to volunteer for Legal Line (either April 30 or a future date), please contact Stephanie Mensing.

 Lawyer for a Day - Volunteer attorneys, law students and judges pair with high school students and take them into the courts to learn more about the process of the judicial system as well as the role lawyers, judges and juries play in our community.
 Several city courtrooms will be open to allow the participants to observe proceedings.
 This program starts at 8:30 a.m. on Friday, May 2 at the Philadelphia Bar Association, and all participants are invited back to the Association’s 11th floor Conference Center at noon for a concluding lunch, which includes a keynote by a guest speaker.
 If you are interested in volunteering, please contact Carey Chopko or Corey Davis.

-If you would like to volunteer or know of someone who can, please contact us or forward this information to them (including teachers or parents of students in the 4th, 5th, 6th or 12th grade).
+If you would like to volunteer or know of someone who can, please contact us or forward this information to them.
 With your help, we look forward to a week of successful events.